Sunday, August 31 | 1:00–5:00 pm

 A window into the Bennington classroom experience.
 We encourage you to choose a workshop in an area outside of those you’ll be studying this fall.
-Signups will take place during Orientation check-in under the tent.
-Confirmation of your workshop will be emailed to you on Saturday, August 31.
+Signups will take place during Orientation check-in and a confirmation of your workshop will be emailed to you on Saturday, August 30.

 Making Connections: What can paintings teach us about other countries?

 Barbara Alfano and Ikuko Yoshida

 In this workshop, participants will examine, compare, and analyze paintings from Europe and Asia as well as discuss what historical, religious, and cultural aspects are represented in the paintings.
 The participants will also practice drawing connections among the elements in the paintings and explore how distant cultures relate to each other.